 As the first and last things we look at each day, our phones can have a huge impact on our mood and the course of our day.
 As tools, they are latent with distraction – from social notifications and to chat pings – but as one of our favorite devices they also hold huge potential to support our productivity.
 Indeed, many of us now use our phones for work in some capacity, with work apps like Slack and Gmail co-existing with the likes of Facebook and Snapchat.

-To truly maximize your phone’s productive potential, here are just six productivity apps for Android worth checking out – from managing information between devices to automating entire tasks.
+To truly maximize your phone’s productive potential, here are just seven productivity apps for Android worth checking out – from managing information between devices to automating entire tasks.

 Timely for Android lets you harness the benfits of automatic time tracking on-the-go.
 You can see everything you work on each day from your Android screen – from documents and communication apps, to meetings and emails.
 Simply tap on “memories” from your private timeline to log them to your public time sheet – or let Timely’s AI draft them for you!
 Its GPS integration is particularly useful for those who work off-site, allowing you to accurately capture all travel time.
 You’ll need to use the web app to enable automatic time tracking, but the extra step pays dividends – enjoy accurate time tracking with minimal effort (and spend more time on the work that matters).